- Cancer Information

 Practise letting your thoughts come and go

-Thoughts are fleeting.
-Some we notice and many we don’t.
+It is important to remember that thoughts are fleeting.
+We tend to notice some, but there are many we don’t notice.
 Try to let your thoughts come and go without getting caught up in them.
-Cancer Council’s free meditation recording may help you practise this.
+You could imagine they are clouds in the sky or leaves floating down a stream.
+Cancer Council’s Finding Calm During Cancer podcast may help you practise this.

 Be kind to yourself

-Use encouraging thoughts to talk yourself through difficulties, rather than undermining yourself.
-This does not come naturally to everyone, but counsellors and psychologists can teach you some techniques.
+Use encouraging thoughts to talk yourself through difficulties, rather than criticising yourself (e.g. you could congratulate yourself for getting through a treatment session).
+This does not come naturally to most people, but counsellors and psychologists can teach you techniques to help you be kinder to yourself.

 Seek professional help